The ‘New American Economy’ (NAE) is a coalition of individuals who seek immigration reform “that will help create jobs for Americans today”.

 NAE requests that the President regard immigration as a significant competitive advantage in the global marketplace, rather than a threat to the economy.

-However, I have some issues with this open letter I’d like to point out to those of you who may be interested.
+However, I have some issues with this open letter.

 The letter states the following: